-The first Indigenous-Led Bioblitz focusing on Wetlands, Reptiles & Amphibians started off under warm and overcast skies.
-Gary Pritchard led us in a smudge, and we walked to the gathering place about two kilometres from the road.
+This fall a group of 34 people from around Ontario took part in a five-part Indigenous-Led Bioblitz.
+Gary Pritchard of Curve Lake First Nation and 4 Directions of Conservation Consulting led two webinars and three outdoor bioblitzes.
+In the webinars and bioblitzes we learned about common myths of indigenous people and indigenous perspectives on conservation.
+At the beginning of each bioblitz, Gary led us in a smudge, and we walked to the gathering place about two kilometres from the road.
 Even this late in the year we observed Nahwi kumik zheshobeegauzod (Midland Painted Turtle), Miskwawgungned opii (red-backed salamander), & Shkiminookamik Makakii (spring peepers) calling from the forest.
 Every living being observed had a place on our list.
-We brewed white pine, sweet fern, and cranberry tea, as the skies darkened, the rain fell, and the wind increased.
+We brewed white pine, sweet fern, and cranberry tea, and cooked up delicious bannock.
 The full species list from all participants will be turned into a report.
-See more photos from the day here.

 The Black River Road from Lewisham Lane to Victoria Falls and beyond will only be open until the snow flies, and many people have been enjoying the fall colours there before we have to say good-bye until next spring.

-Aiesha and Dorthea made a visit on October 13th to get some mapping work done and prepare for the canoe launch project at Rosebush Landing, and ran into Liz Schamehorn.
+Aiesha and Dorthea made a visit on October 13th to get some mapping work done at the Ron Reid Nature Reserve and prepare for the canoe launch project at Rosebush Landing, and ran into Liz Schamehorn.
 Her work is well-known to anyone who attended Legacy Landscapes in 2018.

 Liz has a new project: for the past year, she has been doing one painting every month at a Conservancy nature reserve.
 We were excited to hear about this and look forward to sharing the details of her upcoming exhibit with you.